Helpful Tips for Anxiety

 - Take up a new hobby – Rather than sit around brooding try and fill your day with something you enjoy.
 Relaxing or outdoor hobbies serve the most benefit.

-- Take up meditation – This can really help you let go of that busy mind and mentally switch off.
-I still meditate to this day and find it hugely beneficial
+- Take up meditation – This can help you let go of that busy mind and mentally switch off.
+I often meditate to this day and find it hugely beneficial.

-- Stop blaming the outside for how you feel and avoid conflict – When we feel anxious we can sometimes take how we feel on those around us, which only tends to create more drama and bad feeling in our life.
+- Stop blaming the outside for how you feel and avoid conflict – When we feel anxious we can sometimes take how we feel on those around us, which only tends to create more drama and toxic feeling in our life.
 The result of this is just more stress and an increase in our anxiety levels.
-If you feel like lashing out then just go for a walk and try and avoid any unnecessary conflict in your life.

-- Don’t use food or Alcohol to suppress how you are feeling – No one is perfect and I am not saying don’t have the odd drink or eat perfectly.
+- Don’t use food or Alcohol to suppress how you are feeling – No one is perfect, and I am not saying don’t have the odd drink or always eat correctly.
 It is more about not using junk food or alcohol to suppress how you feel.
-Both will have the opposite effect and will most likely increase your anxiety, make you very lethargic and have you feeling even worse about yourself.
+Both will have the opposite effect and will most likely increase your anxiety, make you lethargic and reduce self-esteem.

-- Have some downtime – In this busy day and age of smartphones, computers, games consoles and 101 channels to chose from many people now find that their brain is always stimulated, it is so normal now that some even feel uncomfortable if they aren’t watching T.V or staring at a phone, is it any wonder that peoples minds are busier than ever?
-I can spend hours without the T.V even at home, I rarely even put the radio on and I may just sit in the garden and gaze out looking at the view.
-I find my mind is far calmer and far less busy for doing this.
-Even if you can just find half an hour each day to switch everything off and just be with yourself with no distractions you will find huge benefits in the long term for doing so.
+- Have some downtime – In this busy day and age of smartphones, computers and 101 channels to chose from, many people now find that their brain is always stimulated.
+It is so routine now that some even feel uncomfortable if they aren’t watching T.V or staring at a phone, is it any wonder that peoples minds are busier than ever?
+If you can find half an hour each day to switch everything off and just be with yourself with no distractions, you will see considerable benefits in the long term for doing so.

-- Be loving and patient towards yourself – Don’t have any guilt for the way you feel or go into any kind of self-pity mode.
-Also, don’t expect or want to be better yesterday, give the mind and body all the time they need to heal whilst at the same time being patient and kind to yourself.
+- Be loving and patient towards yourself – Don’t have any guilt for the way you feel or fall into any self-pity mode.
+Also, don’t expect or want to be better yesterday, give the mind and body all the time they need to heal while at the same time being patient and kind to yourself.

-- Don’t fill your day with the subject of anxiety – Filling your day with the subject just ends up at the point where you can’t think of anything else, the thoughts about anxiety just end up becoming sub-conscious and you can’t seem to think of anything but the subject.
-Firstly there is no reason to think of the subject constantly, it does you no good and secondly, if you wish to think of other things then you have to add these things into your day and your mind will naturally think of other things.
-You can’t stop thinking about the subject by trying not to, you do so by adding other things into your day and letting it happen naturally.
+- Don’t fill your day with the subject of anxiety – Filling your day with the subject can end up with the thoughts about anxiety becoming sub-conscious and with this habit, you find you are unable to think of anything else.
+Firstly there is no reason to go over the subject continuously; it does you no good.
+You also can’t stop thinking about the subject by trying not to; you do so by adding other things into your day and letting it happen naturally.

 - Don’t avoid life or triggers – Don’t fall into avoidance behaviours because you don’t wish to feel anxiety.
-This just creates new problems and ends up giving you a very narrow existence.
-The truth is recovery lies in these places, it lies in allowing yourself to feel anxious.
-Recovery will never come through avoidance, it only has the opposite effect.
+This avoidance only creates new problems and ends up giving you a very narrow existence.
+The truth is recovery lies in these places; it lies in allowing yourself to feel anxious.
+Regaining your life and former you will never come through avoidance.

 - Do the best you can – Recovery can take time and progress can be slow at first so just do the best you can for now and don’t expect too much too soon.
 In time you will look back at be amazed at how far you have come.